TomGiz/supermarket_checkout/README.md

 3. Discounts

+	* What do you do when an item has an unknown SKU?
 	* each navigator goes to the next group and becomes driver there
     	* new driver: what concepts from the assignment are in the code?
 SKU, product, total vs. unit price?
 	* primitive obsession? is Money/Currency a concept in the code? good/bad?